jjtseng93/Android-Node.js-Common-Interface/README.md

 ## sdcard (/sdcard)
 - Access by RELATIVE path in HTML files, but when using filesystem operations by anci.operations in JS files, use absolute path starting with /sdcard
 - As to emulate the environment of Android system
-- The uppermost folder that the cient side can access to protect server's code
+- The uppermost folder that the client side can access to protect server's code
 + napps folder: abbreviation of Node.js APPs, where your APPs are stored
   * /sdcard/napps/app_name on Node.js
   * the corresponding folder on Android is /sdcard/DroidScript/app_name